 Rehabilitation of Common Runners Foot Injuries

 Whether you are a weekend warrior or a serious athlete most runners fear the possibility of being injured.
 For those who run, healthy feet are important.
 Feet are the primary method of participating in physical activities.
-Olympic conditioned runners spend many hours performing foot maintenance to prevent unnecessary injures.
+Olympic conditioned runners spend many hours performing foot maintenance to prevent unnecessary injuries.
 Some of the common foot injuries are: Plantar Fasciitis, Metatarsal Stress Fractures, blisters, Metatarsalgia, Morton's Syndrome, Turf Toe, and Sesamoiditis.
 This paper will provide suggestions on how to properly care for common foot injuries in runners.

 Plantar Fasciitis is characterized by pain in the inferior heel or origin of the arch ligament when weight is placed on the foot.
 This inhibits the runners' ability to flex the foot because the pain is too great for the individual (Cole 2005).
 However, there are various methods to rehab this injury.
 The most important issue for a quick recovery would involve decreasing the amount of swelling and inflammation in the joint.
 This may be done by reducing the amount of exercise and resting the injured foot (Cosca 2007).